lesliefinlayson/Election_Analysis/README.md

 # Anylysis of an Election Audit Using Python:  is it successful and can it be automated

 ## Project and Purpose Overview
 Determining the winner of any US election is a large task.
+A great deal of information is collected and processed as quickly as possible.
+A Colorade US Congressional Precinct, for example, had a voter of almost 370,000 voters!
 Information that is collected and evaluated include:

 •	Total votes cast in the election